Unit-Zero-Labs/tidal-protocol-research/tidal_protocol_sim/core/YIELD_TOKENS_README.md

     real_moet_value = self._calculate_real_slippage(token_value)
 ```

-**Key Concept**: Since yield tokens are rebasing, there's no distinction between "principal" and "yield" - each token simply has a current value that includes all accrued yield.
+**Key Concept**: Since yield tokens are rebasing, there's no distinction between "initial value" and "yield" - each token simply has a current value that includes all accrued yield.
 When you sell tokens, you're selling them at their current (higher) value.

 ## Trading and Liquidity Management